Can you get a mortgage if you’re self-employed?

 They’ll look at your specific circumstances, flag up what lenders might see as too risky, and help you choose which lender to apply with.
 A broker should make sure you only apply to lenders who are likely to accept you, and keep you away from those who won’t.

-Plus, they’ll take a lot of the legwork out of the application process, and save you time and money too.
+They’ll also take a lot of the legwork out of the application process, and save you time and money too.

 It’s definitely not compulsory to use one, but it can really help.